-Have you been thinking about purchasing a portable nebulizer machine but worried about the cost?
+Have you been thinking about purchasing a portable nebulizer machine but are worried about the cost?
 Most traditional jet nebulizers can cost upwards of $100.
 High-quality machines can cost even more than that.

 With inhalers, you have to replace them regularly.
 But the TruNeb™ will last for years if you use it properly and clean it after each nebulized therapy session.